rubenrincon/dbximgdemo/README.md

 # Cookies, sessions and Redis database

 Until now, we use a hardcoded session in the `/login` endpoint.
-We are going to make several changes for the sake of security and it comes with three Web dev components, cookies, sessions and a session store.
+We are going to make several changes for the sake of security and it comes with three Web dev components: cookies, sessions and a session store.

 **Cookies:**  data stored as plain text on the users browser.
 In our case it will be a sessionID.
 **Session**:  set of data that contains current status of a user as well as a token to access Dropbox resources.
 Identified via sessionID.
 **Session store:**  where sessions are stored.
-We use Redis as this is a super fast, lean and popular key value storage.
+We use Redis as this is a fast, lean and popular key value storage.

 Our new flow will be something like this: